jimmyb-gh/ipfw-primer/ipfw/SCRIPTS/VM_SCRIPTS/README.txt

 3. Make the script files executable:  find . -name "*.sh" -exec chmod 755 {} \;

-The file also contains an "index.html" file that should be copied to /usr/local/www/nginx-dist
+Each directory also contains an "index.html" file that should be copied to /usr/local/www/nginx-dist on its respective virtual machine.